litmuschaos/litmus/monitoring/grafana-dashboards/sock-shop/README.md

 OR

-- Sock shop microservices application deployments
+- Sock shop microservices application deployments.

 - prometheus deployment with a scrape job for litmus and sock-shop application metrics.